sergeyugai/json-cli/README.md

 # JSON CLI multitool

+Note: This is NOT original json-cli.
+Original one is at swaggest/json-cli.

+This is just a fork with bumped dependencies.

 <img align="right" width="100px" height="100px" alt="Swiss Knife" src="./knife.svg">

 A CLI app to find unordered diff between two `JSON` documents (based on [`swaggest/json-diff`](https://github.com/swaggest/json-diff)), generate JSON Schema and Go/PHP code, pretty print, minify, yaml convert, etc....